cyberbotics/webots-doc/guide/real-robots.md

 Because of its particular structure, this model is also an example of custom ODE plugins for:

+- how to create and manage ODE joints
+- how to add custom force
+- how to create spongy tires

 The source code for this controller is in the "WEBOTS_MODULES_PATH/projects/robots/shrimp/controllers/shrimp" directory, and the ODE plugin is in the